Our Global Talent

 During the week, Rabee worked one day as an intern and was on the production floor the rest of the week.
 Over the course of his internship, more time was added to focus on engineering responsibilities.
 Rabee completed his full-time internship about a year ago and is now a full-time electrical engineer.
 Salah currently works three days a week focusing on his internship and two on the production floor.
 He will start his full-time internship this summer.

 It has been great having Rabee go through this process before Salah, he understands and can relate to Salah’s transition from the production floor into the engineering group.
-They have both faced challenges adopting the imperial measurement system, seeing how engineering documentation is implemented on the production floor, and learning how to apply production knowledge to their engineering designs.
+They have both faced challenges adopting the imperial measurement system, seeing how engineering documentation is implemented on the production floor, and learning how to apply production knowledge to their engineering work.

 Engineers on the Production Floor

 We have been using this model for two years so far.
 It has worked for Rabee and Salah, and for other engineers as well.
 Hands-on production floor experience complements their academic and professional training; it helps them better understand how control panels are designed and built.
-Many times, schematics they are designing are the control panels they were building on the production floor.
-We’ve found this to be a huge advantage having engineers come from the floor, they already understand many of the processes on how we operate before working on designs – which is a common struggle engineers have when first learning to work with manufactured product.
+Many times, schematics they are working on are the control panels they were building on the production floor.
+We’ve found this to be a huge advantage having engineers come from the floor, they already understand many of the processes on how we operate before working in engineering – which is a common struggle engineers have when first learning to work with manufactured product.
 This concept isn’t just applied to Rabee and Salah, many of our engineers have been more involved on the production floor – providing them with experiences you can’t teach while sitting at a desk or in a training room.

 Talent is Everywhere